josedv82/Swift_Learning_Resources/README.md

 # Swift Learning Resources
 The purpose of this document is to keep track of resources I am using (have used) to learn Swift programming.
-It is also intended to help those getting started on IOS development without any previous
+It is also intended to help those getting started on IOS development without any previous Swift experience by sharing my approach.
-Swift experience.

 ### Intro
 The below is not an in depth list of resources but a list of courses, websites and documents I have used for reference.
 More will be added as I continue exploring.